-From my point of view, packaging is arguably the most important tool in the marketers shed.
-You heard right, you should be thinking of packaging design as a marketing tool.
-Especially in an FMCG environment where consumers are becoming less and less brand loyal.
-To somewhat validate my claim, I read an interesting piece of research the other day that said consumers are LESS brand loyal with the products they purchase frequently.
+Consumers these days are now becoming less brand loyal.
+To somewhat validate this claim, I read an interesting piece of research the other day that said consumers are LESS brand loyal with the products they purchase frequently.

 Seems counter intuitive right?
 You would think that consumers would be loyal to those they purchase frequently.
 Well, the catch is that the majority of these products are low-involvement purchases with a plethora of competitors.
 As a result, consumers are quite happy to try alternatives.